JakobLichterfeld/TeslaMate-Telegram-Bot/README.md

 This setup is recommended only if you are running TeslaMate Telegram Bot **on your home network**, as otherwise your telegram API tokens might be at risk.

-1. Create a file called `docker-compose.yml` with the following content:
+1. Create a file called `docker-compose.yml` with the following content (adopt with your own values):

    ```yml title="docker-compose.yml"
       version: "3"